RasaChatbotDataset/Rasa-Chatbot-Dataset/README.md

 ## Expected Behaviour
 The TOFU-R and BRASATO datasets are the results of the methodology illustrated in the paper *"Towards the Assessment of Task-based Chatbots: From the TOFU-R Snapshot to the BRASATO Curated Dataset"*.
 This methodology is implemented as a sequence of 18 Python scripts: the TOFU-R dataset is the result of the 14th step, while BRASATO is the final result of the last script.

 Each step produces an intermediate result, saved in folder *results*.
-The expected behaviour of each script and the intermediate output of each step is explained in sections *TOFU-R: a snapshot of GitHub Rasa chatbots* and *BRASATO: a curated selection*
+The expected behaviour of each script and the intermediate output of each step is explained in sections *TOFU-R: a snapshot of GitHub Rasa chatbots* and *BRASATO: a curated selection*.

 ## Environment Setup